RELICS: Properties of z>5.5 Galaxies Inferred from Spitzer and Hubble Imaging Including A Candidate z~6.8 Strong [OIII]

 \subsection{Method B}

 For our secondary method of estimating galaxy properties, we use the program Bayesian Analysis of Galaxies for Physical Inference and Parameter EStimation (BAGPIPES, \citealp{Carnall2018}).
 Instead of the default BC03 models, we implemented the Binary Population and Spectral Synthesis (BPASS v2.2.1, \citealp{Eldridge2009}) templates, reprocessed to include nebular continuum and emission lines using the photoionization code \texttt{CLOUDY} c17.01 \citep{Ferland2017}.
 BAGPIPES fits redshift in parallel with physical properties of galaxies using the MultiNest nested sampling algorithm \citep{Feroz2008,Feroz2009,Feroz2013} to navigate the multi-dimensional space of physical parameters.
-For this work, we implement an exponential SFR with flexibility to rise, stay constant, or decline:
+For this work, we implement an exponential SFR with flexibility to rise or decline at any rate, or stay constant:

 for a galaxy observed at time $t_{obs}$ that began forming stars at time $t_{form}$.
 The parameter $R$ dictates the rate of increase, ranging from $-1$ (maximally old burst), through negative fractional values (declining), 0 (constant), positive (increasing), to $+1$ (maximally young burst).
 We use the BPASS IMF {\tt imf135\_300}: Salpeter slope $\alpha = -2.35$ between 0.5 and 300 $M_{\odot}$ and shallower $\alpha = -1.3$ for lower mass stars 0.1 -- 0.5 $M_{\odot}$.
 Dust in BAGPIPES assumes a functional form described by the Calzetti Law \citep{Calzetti2000}, and we assign twice as much dust around HII regions as in the general ISM in the galaxy's first 10 Myr.
 We allow dust extinction to range from $A_V = 0$ to 3 magnitudes.
 We vary metallicity in log space from 0.005 to 5 $Z_{\odot}$ and allow ages of formation from 1 Myr to the age of the universe.
 These parameters are summarized in Table \ref{tbl-4}, and biases and uncertainties are discussed in Section \ref{biasandunc}.